 To his right was Axle Jefferson, who at 39 was considered something of a relic.
 His money went quite a distance in preserving his youth.
 He had been a chart-topper for the last decade and was considered the country's premier folk artists, again depending on what your standards are.

-“It's not guns for kids Rah it’s simply a firearms education program geared for towards children.”
+"It's not guns for kids Rah, it's simply a firearms education program geared towards children."
 The producer explained in his best diplomatic tone.

 "How is giving a city full of refugees guns going to help them?"
 Shouted Rah.

-“Just the ones who have shown they could be responsible!
-What don’t you understand about that?”
-Axle said rolling his eyes.
-“Besides, just what in the hell are they going to do with two hundred thousand birth control pill?”
+"Just the ones who have shown they could be responsible!
+What don't you understand about that?"
+Axle said, rolling his eyes.
+"Besides, just what in the hell are they going to do with two hundred thousand birth control pills?"
 Snarled Axle.

 "birth control pills?" asked Stephan